webplatform/docs/tutorials/css-regions/index.md

  </section>
 </syntaxhighlight>

-Here is the CSS for the layout, which for the sake of this example uses a lot of absolute positioning and fixed heights:
+Here is the CSS for the layout, which for the sake of illustration uses a lot of absolute positioning and fixed heights, a fairly inflexible technique that's generally not recommended:

  section.page           { width: 8.5in; height: 11in; position: absolute; }
  section.page > div     { border: #777 medium solid }